-Dr AC (Ricky) Metaxas is a Life Fellow at St John’s College, Cambridge, UK and Honorary President of AMPERE, an association which he conceived and co-founded and served as President from 1995 to 2005.
-For a perspective of his recollections regarding the early stages of the RF and microwave heating industry do glance at the article he wrote for the AMPERE Newsletter issue 37 in 2003.
+Dr AC (Ricky) Metaxas is a Life Fellow at St John’s College, Cambridge, UK and past Honorary President of AMPERE, an association which he conceived and co-founded and served as President from 1995 to 2005.
+Ricky wrote the history behind the formation of the AMPERE Association and highlights seminal moments in the centenary issue of the AMPERE Newsletter which is reproduced here.

 Prior to joining the Engineering Dept at the University in Cambridge in 1982 he spent ten years at the Electricity Council Research Centre (E.C.R.C-now CTech Innovation Ltd) , Capenhurst, Chester, liaising throughout the UK but primarily with industries in Yorkshire and Lancashire and attempting to introduce efficient methods based on the use of Electricity for drying, heating, waste or food reprocessing, and so on.
 The aim was to replace a number of processes based on steam or hot air and driven by conventional energy such as coal, oil and gas.
 For topics and areas that we can assist you visit the What we offer page on this website.

 Dr Ricky (AC) Metaxas was awarded a Lifetime Achievement Award at the 2nd World Congress of Microwave Energy Applications (2GCMEA) which took place at Long Beach near los Angeles in California in July 2012 (see Awards page on this website).
 Ricky in the green room at St Johns College with the award.
 His daughter Nemone has been a radio presenter for over 20 years https://www.nemonemetaxas.com/and is also a qualified psychotherapist https://en.wikipedia.org/wiki/Nemone.